-Pragmatic Marketing’s seminar not only teaches product managers about the renowned Pragmatic Marketing Framework, it offers attendees 20 rules for product management success.
+Pragmatic Institute’s seminar not only teaches product managers about the renowned Pragmatic Institute Framework, it offers attendees 20 rules for product management success.
 Continuing our series of rules that just aren’t meant to be broken, Rules 11-15 cover such critical topics as win/loss analysis, making a business case, and positioning your product effectively.

 Don’t expect your sales channel to conduct win/loss analysis.

 I wish I had a Euro for every time I sat through a pipeline review meeting and, as last month’s hot prospects transitioned into the “L” column, asked the question “Why’d we lose?”